evkx/evkx.github.io/content/models/byd/seal/Seal_AWD/_index.md

-The BYD Seal AWD has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a a standard system.
+The BYD Seal AWD has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
 This system helps to prevent a vehicle's wheels from locking up during braking.

-The BYD Seal AWD has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+The BYD Seal AWD has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.

-The BYD Seal AWD has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a a standard system.
+The BYD Seal AWD has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, it has a [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.

 [**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) is an optional driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.